atoptima/Coluna.jl/docs/src/man/callbacks.md

 !!! note
-    You can't change the original formulation in a callback because Coluna does not propagate the changes into the reformulation and does not check if solutions found are still feasible.
+    You can't change the original formulation in a callback because Coluna does not propagate the changes into the reformulation and does not check if the solutions found are still feasible.

 ## Pricing callback

-The pricing callback let you define how to solve the subproblems of a Dantzig-Wolfe decomposition to generate a new entering column in the master program.
+The pricing callback lets you define how to solve the subproblems of a Dantzig-Wolfe decomposition to generate a new entering column in the master program.
 This callback is useful when you know an efficient algorithm to solve the subproblems, i.e. an algorithm better than solving the subproblem with a MIP solver.